Create your app by reserving a name

 The first step in creating a new app in your Windows Dev Center dashboard is reserving an app name.
-See how to reserve app names and find suggestions for choosing a great name for your app.
-Each reserved name must be unique throughout the Microsoft Store.
+Each reserved name (sometimes referred to as your app's title) must be unique throughout the Microsoft Store.

 When you upload your app's packages, the Package/Properties/DisplayName value must match the name that you reserved for your app.
 If you use Microsoft Visual Studio to create your app's package, this attribute will be filled in for you.